artainmo/web-development/back-front-end/javascript/README.md

 A scope defines where variables are accessible.<br>
 Blocks group code between {} but also defines scopes.

-Glabal variables are variables declared outside of any block and are as a result accessible in all scopes.
+Global variables are variables declared outside of any block and are as a result accessible in all scopes.
 They are considered bad practice, if still used best to start its name with g_.<br>
 If a variable is declared inside a function it is tied to the scope of that function block and is called local variable.<br>
 let and const declared variables contrary to var, can be limited to an if scope if declared in it, while var would be accessible in whole function scope if declared inside an if scope.